Skip to content

 from litellm import completion

-2. Set your kluster.ai API key and Base URL - Replace INSERT_API_KEY with your actual API key.
-If you don't have one yet, refer to the Get an API key
+2. Set your kluster.ai API key and Base URL - replace INSERT_API_KEY with your actual API key.
+If you don't have one yet, refer to the Get an API key guide

 # Set environment vars, shown in script for readability